Creatine is one of the most popular and safe supplements in the industry. Despite this, not everyone is a fan of it.

 - B Vitamins: It is crucial to have enough B Vitamins in your diet since they naturally aid in energy production.
 You should ensure that you don’t have a vitamin B deficiency since it can affect your overall energy.

-- Betaine: It’s one of the modified amino acids that has recently been studied.
-There is potential it can help improve endurance and strength.
+- Betaine: It’s one of the modified amino acids that has recently been studied to have a good potential in improving endurance and strength.

 A lot of pre-workouts have ingredients that can help with fat burning.
-It can use fat to help fuel workouts.
-You should consider those fat burner ingredients when choosing a supplement without creatine.
+It can use stored fat to help fuel workouts.
+You should consider those fat-burning ingredients when choosing a supplement without creatine.

-Pretty much everyone can take pre workout without creatine.
+Pretty much everyone can take pre-workout.
 There are a few exceptions like:

 - Young children